 Food & Culture Highlights

-Food in Bunkers Hill Cave Hike and River Experience USD 89 reflects regional produce and neighbourhood traditions.
+Food in Berlin Wall and Cold War Bike Tour in German USD 40 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.